dkoh555/gripper_control/ReadMe.md

 # 1. Introduction
-This package works with the EZgripper by SAKE Robotics (https://sakerobotics.com/support/) and is to be used in conjuction with the arm_control repo
+This package works with the EZgripper by SAKE Robotics (https://sakerobotics.com/support/) and is to be used in conjuction with the arm_control repo.

 # 2. Installation
 Follow the installation instructions for the EZgripper Python drivers and libraries (https://github.com/SAKErobotics/libezgripper/tree/ubuntu-20.04), make sure to select the branch ubuntu-20.04 because it is not the default one.